talkjs/tutorials/how-to-add-forwarding/how-to-add-forwarding.md

 	// Ensures that a conversation has been selected if (!selectedConversationId) {
-    	alert("Select a conversation to forward the message to.");
+    	alert("Please select a conversation to forward the message to.");
     	return;
 	}